Beyond box-ticking: Leveraging technology to resolve complex AML investigations

 The net result is that AML and financial crime teams using Videris are able to resolve complex cases quickly and accurately.
 And, higher quality information helps banks to submit more detailed and actionable SARs to national FIUs.

 The move towards an investigative financial crime model is encouraging, but it’s vitally important that complex investigations teams have the right tools to exploit open source data.
 By investing in better technology at the top of the AML pyramid, banks can transform their investigations capability.
-The right technology brings increased security, efficiency and consistency while driving better financial crime outcomes.
+The right AML investigation software brings increased security, efficiency and consistency while driving better financial crime outcomes.